Project Manager Rob Tapia

 729 is full of a bunch of interesting and creative folks and we love to show off!
 Allegra is joined by Project Manager Rob Tapia and chats about his musical past and good restaurants in the South Bay!

 Rob: Basically, I accidentally walked into my career.
-After an attempted career as a musician… didn’t work out as well as I had hoped… I decided that at some point I would have to get an actual job job.
-After a couple things, I went from being a store operations manager for an electronics store, into working for a company called Monster Cable that I had become familiar with through my time in consumer electronics.
-Then, once there, I was working their accounts departments.
+After an attempted career as a musician… didn’t work out as well as I had hoped… I decided that at some point I would have to get an actual “job” job.
+After a couple of things, I went from being a store operations manager for an electronics store, into working for a company called Monster Cable that I had become familiar with through my time in consumer electronics.
+Then, once there, I was working with their accounts departments.
 Then, we had a project where we wanted to launch an ERP system and I just took to that.
 That sort of led me down the path of technology services, which eventually ended up with me at 729 Solutions.

 Allegra: What do you do here?

 Rob: I’m a project manager.
-Right now, mainly my focus is Zendesk related projects.
+Right now, mainly my focus is on Zendesk related projects.
 I more or less work between the clients and our technical team.
 I’m also qualified as Zendesk admin, so I help the clients set up their Zendesk, figure out how they want to use it and how best utilize it.
 Then, I work with the technical team to make any behind the scenes changes or enhancements that they need to make.

 Allegra: I want to go back and talk about being a musician.
 You said in your about thing you said you performed a lot.

 Rob: Yeah.
-I started, like most people in music, the whole involvement with band started back in high school with my… initially, I was helping a friend of mine who had joined a band, helping him book shows and stuff, just because I was the one guy of the group of friends who, at 17, was bold enough to jump on the phone with club managers and start acting like I knew what I was doing.
-That led me to meeting people, which led to us getting involved with people in other bands, which led to me forming a band eventually, after playing with a couple others.
+I started, like most people in music, the whole involvement with the band started back in high school with my… initially, I was helping a friend of mine who had joined a band, helping him book shows and stuff, just because I was the one guy of the group of friends who, at 17, was bold enough to jump on the phone with club managers and start acting like I knew what I was doing.
+That led me to meet people, which led to us getting involved with people in other bands, which led to me forming a band eventually, after playing with a couple of others.